yungwood/advent-of-code/python/README.md

 ## Solutions

-Solutions for each day can be found in [`aoc/solutions/`](./aoc/solutions/) with subfolders for each year.
+Solutions for each day can be found in the subfolders for each year.

 Each day solutions file contains 3 functions: